HOME

 Witness Present

 Daniel Johnson estate settlement, dated 1855.
-While this Daniel Johnson died just before 1800, his property was not settled amongst his children and grandchildren until the mid 1850s.
+Because this Daniel Johnson died in 1799 and his heirs his surviving children and some of his grandchildren wanted their share (some wished to move south), his property had to be settled amongst those heirs in 1855.
 This is NOT the same Johnson family from whom W.D.
 Johnson, P.P.D.
 Johnson and Rev. Angus Johnson descend.
+There are other papers, deeds and divisions of land that take the family back to their ancestor, "Big John" Johns(t)on on Great Marsh (Daniel's father).
 The following record is from the North Carolina State Archives, Raleigh, NC:

 State of North Carolina